Failing To Diagnose Cauda Equina Syndrome (CES) Can Result in Catastrophic Injuries

 - A birth defect such as an abnormal connection between blood vessels

-CES is rare and requires prompt surgery.
-The team at The Law Offices of Patrick J. Filan P.C. has successfully handled malpractice cases in Connecticut and New York involving the failure to make a timely diagnosis of this rare syndrome.
+Cauda equina syndrome requires requires urgent surgery t relieve the pressure oj the nerves.
+The team at The Law Offices of Patrick J. Filan P.C. has successfully handled malpractice cases in Connecticut and New York involving the failure to make a timely diagnosis of cauda equina syndrome.
 Malpractice cases are based on the failure to make a timely diagnosis and delays in implementing proper treatment.
 Responsible parties for diagnosing cauda equina syndrome may include:

 - Emergency department physician and health care providers